SES (OTCMKTS:SGBAF) Downgraded by Zacks Investment Research

-Zacks Investment Research cut shares of SES (OTCMKTS:SGBAF) from a buy rating to a hold rating in a research report sent to investors on Friday, Zacks.com reports.
+Zacks Investment Research downgraded shares of SES (OTCMKTS:SGBAF) from a buy rating to a hold rating in a research report released on Thursday morning, Zacks.com reports.

 According to Zacks, “SES S.A. provides satellite broadband communications services.
 It offers video services, such as broadcasting, content distribution and occasional use and full-time video contribution services.
 The company also provides enterprise services, including enterprise broadband, infrastructure as a service, bandwidth, and customized connectivity and tailored services.
 SES S.A. is based in Luxembourg. “

-SES (OTCMKTS:SGBAF) last announced its earnings results on Thursday, November 4th.
-The company reported $0.18 earnings per share (EPS) for the quarter.
-The company had revenue of $523.51 million during the quarter.
-SES had a negative net margin of 1.92% and a negative return on equity of 0.41%.
-Sell-side analysts predict that SES will post 2.04 EPS for the current year.
+SES (OTCMKTS:SGBAF) last issued its quarterly earnings results on Thursday, November 4th.
+The company reported $0.18 EPS for the quarter.
+SES had a negative return on equity of 0.41% and a negative net margin of 1.92%.
+The firm had revenue of $523.51 million for the quarter.
+On average, analysts predict that SES will post 2.04 earnings per share for the current year.

 SES SA engages in the provision of satellite-based data transmission capacity and ancillary services.
 It operates through the SES Video, and SES Networks business units.
 The SES Video business unit offers global channels broadcast via satellite.
 The SES Networks business unit sells verticals fixed date, mobility, and government.